We are PNA

 Sustainable nutrition strategies must account for environmental impacts, from food production to waste management.
 By integrating sustainable practices and advocating for policies that mitigate climate change effects on food systems, PNA contributes to a resilient and environmentally conscious nutritional framework.

-Underscores the critical need for robust, multi-stakeholder alliances to mobilize resources, share expertise, and drive collaborative action.
+This goal underscores the critical need for robust, multi-stakeholder alliances to mobilize resources, share expertise, and drive collaborative action.
 For PNA, this means forging strategic partnerships with government agencies, research institutions, NGOs, and private sector stakeholders to co-develop innovative precision nutrition interventions that are scalable, sustainable, and tailored to local contexts.
-By aligning efforts with this goal, PNA aims to facilitate policy advocacy, capacity building, and resource sharing that not only support improved nutritional outcomes in low- and middle-income countries but also contribute to a more resilient, equitable global food ecosystem.
+By aligning efforts with this goal, PNA aims to facilitate policy advocacy, capacity building, and resource sharing that support improved nutritional outcomes globally and contribute to a more resilient, equitable food ecosystem.

 04